milesmcc/personal-1/PORTFOLIO.md

 ## Music
 In 2011, I have started playing the guitar after watching Tommy Emmanuel's performance of "The Finger Lakes" on YouTube.
 Since then, I have become a self-taught guitarist, and soon attended a music school (a separate institution  from the regular school).
 In less than two years, I had already participated in the "Ukraine's Got Talent" (though my performance was cut from the TV version), and had won multiple national guitar contests.
 I have also composed my first composition [**Life**](https://soundcloud.com/igor-barakaiev/life) at the age of 12, and since then have started to teach myself to play the piano and to compose electronic music.
 In 2016, I graduated from the music school with honors in four years instead of the required eight.
 I continue to play music; currently, I run the electronic music club and take the guitar classes at Andover.
 Recently, I have opened one of the concluding All-School Meetings with the "Beatles Medley" (equivalent of the following performance: https://youtu.be/O1MrQRl7V-o).

 I have messaged Tommy Emmanuel on Facebook and heard back from him multiple times.
-In 2015, he personally let me in to the "Meet & Greet" session before his concert in Kiev and we [performed "The Finger Lakes" together](https://youtu.be/K6mBssDipec).
+In 2015, he personally let me in to the "Meet & Greet" session before his concert in Kiev, and we [performed "The Finger Lakes" together](https://youtu.be/K6mBssDipec).

 The following are several of my compositions, besides _Life_ and _Andover in A Minor_, that I am most proud of:
 - My piano song, composed and performed on a MIDI-keyboard back when I did not have access to a good piano (2015): https://soundcloud.com/igor-barakaiev/time/s-5u5b6